 You may not know this about me, but I am not a big fan of winter.
 Give me a hot summer day and a cool beach, and I’m a happy girl.
 But anything cold and wet, on the other hand, puts me in a grumpy mood.
 Even the prospect of snow, with all its promise of playful snowball fights and snowman building, can’t get me excited about the cold weather.

 If you have young kids and are thinking of introducing them to hiking, Mount Rainier is a great place to start.
-Though there are plenty of long hikes, include the 93 mile long Wonderland Trail, which circumnavigates the mountain, there are also a good number of short easy hikes.
-Here are my five favorite easy Mount Rainier hikes for young kids.
+While there are plenty of long Mt.
+Rainier hikes, include the 93 mile long Wonderland Trail, which circumnavigates the mountain, there are also a good number of short easy hikes.
+Here are my five favorite easy Mount Rainier hikes for kids.

 Located 1.9 miles southwest of Longmire, one of the visitors center situated in the southwest corner of the park, Twin Firs is an easy .4 mile loop through old growth forest.
 It’s really short, with only a few uphills, which makes it a good introductory hike for kids.